MewPurPur/GodSVG/README.md

 ## License

-GodSVG is licensed under the MIT License.
+GodSVG is licensed under the MIT License:

+- You are free to use GodSVG for any purpose.
+GodSVG's license terms and copyright do not apply to the content created with it.
+- You can study how GodSVG works and change it.
+- You may distribute modified versions of GodSVG.
+Derivative products may use a different license, but they must still document that they derive from the MIT-licensed GodSVG.